ui-schema/ui-schema/packages/docs/src/content/docs/widgets/Table.md

     - `view.hideItemsTitle` when `true` doesn't display titles of nested object widgets inside the table head
     - `view.btnSize`
     - `view.dense`
+    - `view.rowsPerPage`, an array on numbers to specify the possible values for how many rows are visible
+    - `view.rowsShowAll`, when `true` allows displaying all rows
 - `readOnly`
 - `sortOrder`: `string[]`, only for `object` types, relative key of the properties to render in that order